konstructio/kubefirst/docs/kubefirst/github/after-install.md

 Doing so will instruct Atlantis to apply the plan.
 It will report back with the results of the apply within a minute or so.

 NOTE: Atlantis merges your Pull Request automatically once an apply is successfully executed.
-Don't merge terraform merge requests yourself.
+Don't merge Terraform merge requests yourself.

 Atlantis will always run plans automatically for you when a merge request is opened that changes files mapped in `atlantis.yaml`